dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 always 1bpp.

+### Area fill

+As the BBC Micro scren memory is not bit-planar implementing an area fill as available on the Amiga is non-trivial and has not been attempted.

 ## How the Blitter works

 The Blitter is a device for quickly copying and combining bitmap data from one